 - Now download the admit card and save a copy of it.

-KCET 2020 is conducted in all the major cities in the state of Karnataka.
-Candidate should mention the Centre Code and Name of his/ her choice of Test Centre during the application process.
+KCET 2021 is conducted in all the major cities in the state of Karnataka.
+The candidate should mention the Centre Code and Name of his/ her choice of Test Centre during the application process.

 Requests for change of Test Centre and Subject opted by the candidate in the Application Form will not be considered under any circumstances.
 So candidates should select an exam centre carefully during their application process.

-Note: Be present at the centre prior to the scheduled time to avoid any complications with regard to the exam centre location and allotment of seat.
+Note: Be present at the centre before the scheduled time to avoid any complications about the exam centre location and allotment of seat.

 Details regarding the documents which candidate should carry to exam centres are as follows: